Universal structure of objective states in all fundamental causal theories: Objectivity Game

-The first move of the OG is from the referee who performs a SRM associated with some classical set $\boldsymbol{\alpha}$ of $\mathrm{S}$ (see appendix~\ref{subsec:Properties-of-SRM}).
-Since the outcome is not communicated to the players, the system is decohered, so that its state before the action of the players is $\rho_{\mathrm{S}}=\sum_{i=1}^{r}p_{i}\alpha_{i}$, where $p_{i}>0$ for every $i$.
+where the $\sigma_{j}$'s have orthogonal supports, and $E_{j}$ is the orthogonal projector onto the support of $\sigma_{j}$.
+In general, however, not every SRT needs to be of this form: in quantum theory, a von Neumann measurement with projectors of rank greater than 1 is obviously an SRT, but it is not of the measure-and-prepare type.
+For the scope of the OG, it is not important to characterize all the SRTs of a theory; it is enough to know that they exist.
+Indeed, non-disturbing SRTs were identified as providing objective information in causal theories in ref.~\citep{Perinotti-discord}.

-The winning condition for this game can be expressed as the fact that all players obtain the same outcome as the referee, i.e.\ they agree on the observation of the target state.
-Such an agreement about the target state encodes the operational meaning of objectivity, hence the joint state of the target system and players that allows the players to win the OG is an \emph{objective state}.
-It is not hard to show that states in the SBS form are objective (appendix~\ref{subsec:form objective}), so every causal theory has objective states. \begin{defn} A state is a \emph{spectrum broadcast state} (SBS) if it is of the form
+The first move of the OG is from the referee who performs the SRT associated with some classical set $\boldsymbol{\alpha}$ of $\mathrm{S}$ (see appendix~\ref{sec:Sharply-repeatable-tests}).
+Since the outcome is not communicated to the players, the system is decohered to $\rho_{\mathrm{S}}=\sum_{i=1}^{r}p_{i}\alpha_{i}$, where $p_{i}>0$ for every $i$ (recall we know that such a decoherence is always guaranteed to exist).
+The players win the game if they all correctly guess the outcome of the referee.
+On the other hand, the players are not restricted to this form of SRT.
+This is because in the setting of quantum Darwinism, they represent fractions of the environment, which have much more degrees of freedom than the referee's system.

-where $\left\{ \alpha_{i}\right\} _{i=1}^{r}$ are distinguishable pure states, and for every $k$, $\left\{ \rho_{i,\mathrm{E}_{k}}\right\} _{i=1}^{r}$ are distinguishable too. \end{defn} The interesting question is the characterization of \emph{all} objective states of a theory.
-Here we prove something remarkably strong: the states of the SBS form are the \emph{only} objective states in every causal theory. \begin{thm} The players can win the OG if and only if the joint state is an SBS state. \end{thm} The proof is provided in appendix~\ref{subsec:form objective}.
+The operational meaning of objectivity is the agreement of all the involved observers (including the referee).
+Therefore, an objective state is the joint state of the referee and the players that allows them to win the OG.
+To this end, we introduce SBS states for causal theories: \begin{defn} An \emph{SBS} state is of the form $\rho=\sum_{i=1}^{r}p_{i}\alpha_{i}\otimes\rho_{i,\mathrm{E}_{1}}\otimes\ldots\otimes\rho_{i,\mathrm{E}_{n}}$, where $\left\{ \alpha_{i}\right\} _{i=1}^{r}$ are perfectly distinguishable pure states, and for every $k$, $\left\{ \rho_{i,\mathrm{E}_{k}}\right\} _{i=1}^{r}$ are perfectly distinguishable too. \end{defn} It is not hard to show that states in the SBS form are objective (appendix~\ref{subsec:form objective}), so every causal theory has objective states.
+However, the fundamental question is the characterization of \emph{all} objective states of a theory.
+Our main result is that the states of the SBS form are the \emph{only} objective states in every fundamental causal theory. \begin{thm} In any fundamental causal theory (i.e.\ obeying condition~\ref{cond:ECC}), the players can win the OG if and only if the joint state is an SBS state. \end{thm} The proof is in appendix~\ref{subsec:form objective}.
+This result is exceptionally general, for it demonstrates that only the principle of Causality is enough to ensure the emergence of objectivity.
+Furthermore, the structure of objective states is universal and isomorphic to the quantum one.